 Yes.
 As a leader, you set the tone and culture of your organization, so, a lack of emotional intelligence will show in your verbal and non-verbal communication.
 And, this lack can result in lower employee engagement and a higher turnover rate.

 If you have high EQ, it catches on to every other member of your organization.
 Also, because it’s contagious, your team members follow suit and get intoxicated by the positivity and productivity you exude.
-Hence, there’s this trickle-down effect that influences everyone on your team.
+Hence, there’s this trickle-down effect that influences everyone on your team from emotionally intelligent and compassionate leadership.

 Can someone be a master at EQ?